zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

 * **Failure detection** - each of the NameNode machines in the cluster maintains a persistent session in ZooKeeper.
-If the machine crashes, the ZooKeeper session will expire, notifying the other NameNode that a failover should be triggered.
+If the machine crashes, the ZooKeeper session will expire, notifying the other NameNode(s) that a failover should be triggered.

 * **Active NameNode election** - ZooKeeper provides a simple mechanism to